I. Executive Summary

 - Opt out of using a grade replacement

-Students who experience a personal or medical crisis have the option of requesting a withdrawal from all courses via the Dean of Students Office during the term the crisis begins.
+Students who experience a personal or medical crisis have the option of requesting a Withdrawal with Extenuating Circumstances (WE) from all courses via the Dean of Students Office during the term the crisis begins.
 If approved, the Dean of Students Office will notify the student’s academic department(s).

-Any student who leaves the University before the close of a term without withdrawing officially will receive a failing or unsatisfactory grade (F for undergraduate credit and U for graduate credit) in each course for which he/she is registered.
+Students who leave the University before the close of a term without withdrawing officially will receive a failing or unsatisfactory grade (F for undergraduate credit and U for graduate credit) in each course for which they are registered.

 Prerequisites and Permits